alexander12321232/H4X-Tools/readme.md

 You can also run the tool using `python h4xtools.py` in the terminal.

 Also, dependencies can be installed manually using `pip install -r requirements.txt`.

+After running the web version of the tool, go to http://127.0.0.1:5000 to use it.

 # License
 >[This source code is under the GNU General Public License, version 3.](https://www.gnu.org/licenses/gpl-3.0.txt)